-Several processes in nucleon-nucleon scattering are available to access PDFs.
-Since different PDFs contribute differently in different processes, investigating all of these reactions will disentangle the contributing PDFs.
-The analytic effects of evolution generated by pQCD is known to at least to next-to-leading order (NLO) in $\alpha_s$ for these processes, which permits the extraction of the PDFs to high precision.
+Polarized proton-(anti)proton scattering, as done at RHIC (Brookhaven, USA), is another way to access the nucleon spin structure.
+Since hadron structure is independent of the measurement, the PDFs measured in lepton-nucleon and nucleon-nucleon scattering should be the same.
+This postulate of pQCD factorization underlies the ansatz that PDFs are universal.
+Several processes in nucleon-nucleon scattering are available to access PDFs, see Fig. 4.
+Since different PDFs contribute differently in different processes, investigating all of these reactions will allow us to disentangle the contributing PDFs.
+The analytic effects of evolution generated by pQCD is known at least to next-to-leading order (NLO) in α_s for these processes, which permits the extraction of the PDFs to high precision.
 The most studied processes which access nucleon spin structure are: